 - Understanding the importance of responsibilities

-How to get your child to clean up after themselves
+How to get your kids to clean up after themselves

-Yes, it saves us time from having to do it ourselves.
-But what happens if your kids are new to cleaning up?
-What if they resist?
+What happens if your kids are new to cleaning up or if they resist?
 How do you get them to clean up after themselves without the nagging and power struggles?
+Here’s how.

 My go-to move to avoid nagging and whining is to take the Terrible Task and integrate it into our routine.
 Every night, we do a quick five-minute clean up before my twins take their bath.
 We don’t get started with anything until the floor is free of any toys.